 This means that you take the weight amount that you can only successfully lift one time and use a weight that is 60-80% of that.

-When starting a weight training regimen, use the 60-80% of 1RM discussed above.
+When starting a weight training regimen, use 60-80% of 1RM discussed above.
 Then follow these steps:

-- Start by picking a lightweight, like a dumbbell or barbell, and do a warm-up set of 16-20 repetitions.
+- Start by picking a light weight, like a dumbbell or a barbell, and do a warm-up set of 16-20 repetitions.
 A warm-up weight should allow you to do these repetitions without much difficulty.

 - For your second set increase the weight by five pounds and perform your goal number of repetitions.

-Once you have become comfortable with a routine you need to increase the amount you are lifting while continuing to following the 60-80% of 1RM rule of thumb.
+Once you have become comfortable with your routine, you need to increase the amount you are lifting while continuing to following the 60-80% of 1RM rule of thumb.

 Once you become comfortable with your initial amount of weight you can increase the number of repetitions you do per set from 8-12 to 16.

-When you begin to feel that 16 repetitions is not your point of fatigue you should increase the amount of weight by five to ten pounds and drop your repetitions down to 8-12 once again.
+When you begin to feel that a set of 16 repetitions is not your point of fatigue you should increase the amount of weight by five to ten pounds and drop your repetitions down to 8-12 once again.

-Some people, especially beginners or more amateur weight lifters, prefer to use machines over free weights (i.e. dumbbells, barbells, ankles weights, etc.).
-When using machines to work out you will find you use more weight than when lifting free weights.
+Some people, especially beginners or more amateur weightlifters, prefer to use machines over free weights (i.e. dumbbells, barbells, kettlebells, etc.).
+When using machines to work out, you will find you use more weight than when lifting free weights.